 This paper develops an aggregate stochastic model of an emergency department (ED) based on a careful study of data on individual patient arrival times and length of stay in the ED of the Rambam Hospital in Israel, which was used in a large-scale exploratory data analysis by Armony et al. (2015).
 This data set is of special interest because it has been made publicly available, so that the experiments are reproducible.
-Our analysis confirms the previous conclusions about the time-varying arrival rate and its consequences, but we also find that the probability of admission to an internal ward from the ED and the patient length-of-stay distribution should be time varying as well.
+Our analysis confirms the previous conclusions about the time-varying arrival rate and its consequences, but we also find that the admission probability and the patient length-of-stay distribution should be time varying as well.
 Our analysis culminates in a new time-varying infinite-server aggregate stochastic model of the ED, where both the length-of-stay distribution and the arrival rate are periodic over a week.